MichaelCASC5/AIracers/README.txt

 # AIracers
 Driving application that self-corrects through machine learning.
 Each simulated vehicle adapts to the user's path.

+*** HOW TO LAUNCH ***

+It's easy.
+Just go into the "src" directory, and find the file Driver.java

+Launch the program in the terminal with the command: java Driver.java

+To be sure, you can also compile it as well, with the command: javac Driver.java; java Driver.java

 *** HOW TO USE ***

 Upon launching the application please ignore the green car for now.